 The most important thing you can do to help your child at home is to read, read and read!
 Reading every single day is so important and a great routine to get in to.
 It can be a lovely time to spend with your child, not only with their reading book but with story books from school or home.
 Please write in your child’s reading diary each day you read and if you can, include a brief comment.

-Help your child to be as independent as possible – holding the book, turning the pages, pointing to the text and joining in with familiar phrases.
+Help your child to be as independent as possible with these reading strategies:

 Broadly speaking children apply their phonic knowledge in similar ways:

 - hearing and writing initial letter sounds in words

 - hearing and writing initial and final sounds